What Are the Pros and Cons of Credit Cards?

 8. Purchase Protection

-If you want to file a claim, the credit card statement can verify the claim’s legitimacy.
-With credit cards, there are precautions you may take.
+If you want to file a claim, the credit card statement can verify its legitimacy.
+You may also take precautions with credit cards.

 In most cases, you can waive any unauthorized charges by reporting the occurrence to the card issuer as soon as possible.
 The credit card provider will then put the card on hold to halt further transaction processing.